mejasonatkinson/blog/content/posts/i-want-to be-a-better-writer.md

 Ever since, secondary school I have tried to follow a set structure when it comes to writing non-fiction.

-PEC, stands for Point, Evidence, Comment.
-This is also very similar to PEE, which stands for Point, Evidence, Explain.
+PEC, which stands for Point, Evidence, Comment.

 ### P